cbfcbf/cbfcbf.github.io/index.md

 ## About Me

-I am currently a Robotics Engineer in the Humanoid Locomotion team at Cyan Robotics.
+I am currently a Robotics Engineer in the Locomotion team at Cyan Robotics.
 I previously earned my Master’s degree in Mathematics from the University of Cambridge, where I conducted research on meta-learning under the supervision of Professor Mihaela van der Schaar.
 During my studies, I also served as a visiting student at the CaMLSys Lab, working on data selection methods for large language models.
 Prior to that, I completed a dual Bachelor’s degree in Robotics and Finance at Peking University.

 <!-- My primary research objective is to leverage large-scale human data to develop generalizable robotic systems capable of performing a broad range of human skills. -->